callstack/linaria/docs/CRITICAL_CSS.md

 Since Linaria extracts the CSS statically at build time, you don't need to setup a server rendering.
 Usually, critical CSS extraction will be automatic if you are code splitting your code and using something like [mini-css-extract-plugin](https://github.com/webpack-contrib/mini-css-extract-plugin) for webpack to generate your CSS files.

-If you're not code splitting, or the initial CSS chunk is not representative of initally rendered content, you might want to extract critical CSS using the `collect` helper we provide to ship the minimal amount of CSS used in the page to the browser.
+If you're not code splitting, or the initial CSS chunk is not representative of initially rendered content, you might want to extract critical CSS using the `collect` helper we provide to ship the minimal amount of CSS used in the page to the browser.
 To be able to use the `collect` helper, you need to provide the initial HTML, which usually means that you need to have SSR setup for your web app.

 The `collect` method takes some HTML and CSS and gives you the critical CSS: